Vermandel/ReplicationPackages/GreenAssetPricing/README.md

 ## Citation
 If you use this repository or any part of the code in your work, please cite:

-> Benmir, G., Jaccard, I., & G. Vermandel "Green Asset Pricing."
+> Benmir, G., Jaccard, I., & Vermandel, G. "Green Asset Pricing."
 ECB Working Paper No. 2477.

 ---